A Deep Learning Approach to Anomaly Sequence Detection for High-Resolution Monitoring of Power Systems: Numerical Case Studies

 where we constructed $w_{t}$ from independent samples from a Gaussian Mixture Model.

-In Fig. ~\ref{fig:ROC34} we presented the ROC curve for case 2.
-It was also seen in this case ICA-GAN had better performance than all compared methods with each FPR.It also had the highest TPR for 0.05 FPR level.
+Fig. ~\ref{fig:ROC34} showed the ROC curves where ICA-GAN had better performance than all compared methods with varying significance levels.
+The TPRs at FRP= 0.05 for the tested benchmarks were shown in the third column of Table ~\ref{table:Algorithms}.